srs328/prl_project/notes.md

 # Notes

+Some green subjects who supposedly have at least 1 PRL don't have PRl files (check errors.log in test_train0)

+## PRL Notes

+- Why does 1044 have a PRL label that elongates with the lesion?

+---

 Email from Chris about the PRL labels (5/27/2025)

 > Hey so I’ve uploaded some PRL labels to the server and attaching a sheet with the assessments (same password).